JLDevOps/Quiver-Themes/README.md

 # Quiver-Themes
-Themes created for Quiver Application
+Themes created for the Quiver App.